Easy Fruit Pizza Recipe

 Decorating Designs

-• Peaches, strawberries, apple slices, pear slices, and mandarin oranges are perfect for flower leaves.
-It’s fun looking at all the different designs out there.
+Flower Petals: Peaches, strawberries, apple slices, pear slices, and mandarin oranges are perfect for flowers on your pizza.
+Use a raspberry, blackberry or blueberry for the center.

-• Make a sunrise by rolling on a 14-inch pizza pan and using fresh pineapple, oranges, and strawberries.
-Garnish with some simple lemon zest.
+Sunrise: Make a sunrise by rolling on a 14-inch pizza pan and using fresh pineapple, oranges, and strawberries.

-• Use a jelly roll pan to make a rectangle and use strawberries and blueberries for a festive 4th of July American flag.
-Could also be cute for Memorial Day.
+American Flag Fruit Pizza: Use a jelly roll pan to make a rectangle pizza.
+Then use strawberries and blueberries for a festive 4th of July fruit pizza.

 Frequently Asked Questions